pearpages/javascript-patterns/README.md

 > **StaticFaactory** when the factory is a static method we call it that way.

 > **FactoryMethodPattern** encapsulates object creation by _letting subclasses decide what objectes create_.
 Defines an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
+> Defines an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to the subclasses.
 > For me it's all about the factories forcing them to share a common behavior, but having liberties in how to create the objects and making them return the same supertype.
 > Factory Method is very good at Dependeny Inversion.